 University Entrepreneurs (UK), Bar-Ilan University (IL), Sabanci University (TR), EUCLID Network (UK), YES – European Confederation of Young Entrepreneurs (BE) and Menlo Media UG – EU-Startups.com (DE).

 Let me end this first introduction of the MY-WAY project with a direct question to you, dear reader: What are, in your mind, the most important steps to improve the web entrepreneurship ecosystem for students in Europe?
 In other words, what should be done to enable more students and young adults in Europe to become web entrepreneurs?

-For further information on the MY-WAY project visit the recently launched project website or ask us a question in the comment section below this article.
+For further information on the MY-WAY project, visit the recently launched project website.

 By the way: If you’d like to stay up-to-date with acquisitions, funding and other interesting opportunities, make sure to subscribe to our free weekly EU-Startups Newsletter!